ashbymichael/News/b1078917-1aab-4ba1-9bc1-0d89b88d42bd/content.md

 <b>What You'll Do<b/b>:

--Own the entire application process from beginning to end -Manage and improve efficiency, and develop a scalable operation -Improve yield from admits to attendees
+- Own the entire application process from beginning to end
+- Manage and improve efficiency, and develop a scalable operation
+- Improve yield from admits to attendees
--Collaborate with the team to arrange informational sessions and site visits for students -Field customer service emails, calls, and online inquiries -Manage student and parent communications
+- Collaborate with the team to arrange informational sessions and site visits for students
+- Field customer service emails, calls, and online inquiries
+- Manage student and parent communications
--Assist with the initial student screening process -Support both our domestic and international partners in managing location-specific admissions procedures -Identify applicant channels and support marketing growth -Apply learnings to assist in instructor hiring process
+- Assist with the initial student screening process
+- Support both our domestic and international partners in managing location-specific admissions procedures
+- Identify applicant channels and support marketing growth
+- Apply learnings to assist in instructor hiring process

 <b>What We're Looking For<b/b>:

--Strong work ethic and high energy
+- Strong work ethic and high energy
--A “can do” attitude and someone who will work to identify opportunities, build a plan, and remove roadblocks in order to see a project through launch and beyond
+- A “can do” attitude and someone who will work to identify opportunities, build a plan, and remove roadblocks in order to see a project through launch and beyond
--High-level of enjoyment of process design and experience building scalable processes -Ability to communicate effectively and persuasively, both verbal and written, to many different audiences including parents, students, partners, high-profile personalities, executives, and operational teams
+- High-level of enjoyment of process design and experience building scalable processes
+- Ability to communicate effectively and persuasively, both verbal and written, to many different audiences including parents, students, partners, high-profile personalities, executives, and operational teams
--Exceptionally resourceful; fearless in mining available knowledge bases to find answers -Passionate about education and computer science!
+- Exceptionally resourceful; fearless in mining available knowledge bases to find answers
+- Passionate about education and computer science!
--3+ years experience in one or more of the following at a startup, tech company, or school: Admissions, Sales, Marketing, Recruiting/HR
+- 3+ years experience in one or more of the following at a startup, tech company, or school: Admissions, Sales, Marketing, Recruiting/HR

 <b>About Make School<b/b>